-Fleet managers can now access guidance from Global Fleet Managers to help them understand how to train their drivers more effectively.
+Fleet managers can now access guidance from Global Fleet Champions to help them understand how to train their drivers more effectively.

 The latest resource from the campaign for fleet safety is a factsheet about effective driver training.
 Based on a webinar sponsored by Lytx and broadcast earlier this year, it explains why good training is essential for safe fleet operations and gives simple, straightforward advice on how to design a successful training programme.